sportngin/sync_client/README.md

 ## Configuration

-The SyncClient configuration file is where the message queue creditials, the background task queue, and the message handler definitions.
+SyncClient requires that message queue creditials, a background task queue, and message handler definitions to be defined in the cofiguration file.
 Note that any message that does not match a defined handler is simply dropped from the queue.

 ```ruby
 SyncClient.config do |config|